-The Bible teaches that every man and woman is created out of love and made in God's image and likeness.
+The Bible teaches that every man and woman is created out of love and made in God's image and likeness (cf. Gen 1:26).
 This shows us the immense dignity of each person, "who is not just something, but someone.
-He is capable of self-knowledge, of self-possession and of freely giving himself and entering into communion with other persons." ...
+He is capable of self-knowledge, of self-possession and of freely giving himself and entering into communion with other persons."
+(Catechism of the Catholic Church, page 357) ...
 How wonderful is the certainty that each human life is not adrift in the midst of hopeless chaos, in a world ruled by pure chance or endlessly recurring cycles! (#65)

 The experience of the Babylonian captivity provoked a spiritual crisis which led to deeper faith in God.
-Now his creative omnipotence was given pride of place in order to exhort the people to regain their hope amid their wretched predicament. (#74)
+Now his creative omnipotence was given pride of place in order to exhort the people to regain their hope in the midst of their wretched predicament. (#74)

-In the Christian understanding of the world, the destiny of all creation is bound up with the mystery of Christ, present from the beginning: "All things have been created though him and for him". (#90)
+In the Christian understanding of the world, the destiny of all creation is bound up with the mystery of Christ, present from the beginning: "All things have been created though him and for him" (Col 1:16). (#90)

-It cannot be emphasized enough how everything is interconnected.
-Time and space are not independent of one another, and not even atoms or subatomic particles can be considered in isolation. (#138)
+"It cannot be emphasized enough how everything is interconnected.
+Time and space are not independent of one another, and not even atoms or subatomic particles can be considered in isolation." (#138) "If we feel intimately united with all that exists, then sobriety and care will well up spontaneously" (#11).